Close Alert Banner

 The following must be provided:

-• A list of finishing materials for:
+• Drawings must list the finishing materials for:

 • Floors